Documentation

 SERIO Scoring

 SERIO, the Scoring Engine for Real-time Incremental Optimization, evaluates constraints incrementally as moves are explored.
-Constraint streams compile to typed scoring structures, and generated collection accessors carry source metadata so localized updates hit the right planning-entity collection.
+Constraint streams compile to typed scoring structures, and generated collection source methods carry source metadata so localized updates hit the right planning-entity collection.

 Runtime Lifecycle